NunnaPooja/Car_Price_Estimator/README.md

 # Car_Price_Estimator
-The Car Price Estimator is a machine learning model built using Linear Regression to predict the resale price of a used car based on key input parameters.
+Car Price Estimator is a machine learning model built using Linear Regression to predict the resale price of a used car based on key input parameters.
 By analyzing historical car listings, the model estimates the expected market price with high accuracy (R² score of 0.92).